jianping5/blog-jianping5/docs/archives/GFS.md

 the other hand, files less than 64 MB in size do not get much parallelism.

-Q: Does Google still use GFS?
+**Does Google still use GFS?**

-A: Rumor has it that GFS has been replaced by something called Colossus, with the same overall goals, but improvements in master performance and fault-tolerance.
+Rumor has it that GFS has been replaced by something called Colossus, with the same overall goals, but improvements in master performance and fault-tolerance.
 In addition, many applications within Google have switched to more database-like storage systems such as BigTable and Spanner.
 However, much of the GFS design lives on in HDFS, the storage system for the Hadoop open-source MapReduce.

-Q: How acceptable is it that GFS trades correctness for performance and simplicity?
+**How acceptable is it that GFS trades correctness for performance and simplicity?**

-A: This a recurring theme in distributed systems.
+This a recurring theme in distributed systems.
 Strong consistency usually requires protocols that are complex and require chit-chat between machines (as we will see in the next few lectures).
 By exploiting ways that specific application classes can tolerate relaxed